 As China exudes both tradition and modernity, its rich history extending further than 5,000 years, its seven UNESCO world heritage sites such as the Forbidden City, and its booming cities, like Shanghai, are some of the reasons why you should go.

-As the second-largest economy in the world, just one step down from the United States, only would working there be immensely rewarding, but studying in China would be so as well.
+As the second-largest economy in the world, just one step down from the United States only would work there be immensely rewarding, but studying in China would be so as well.

-That is why many students worldwide choose to study in China for a chance to meet people from all over the world and expand their network!nCompanies and leaders from various industries come to this part of the country and do their business in China, so it’s possible to meet one or them while you are in the country.
+That is why many students worldwide choose to study in China for a chance to meet people from all over the world and expand their network!companies and leaders from various industries come to this part of the country and do their business in China, so it’s possible to meet one of them while you are in the country.

-Also, China is very affordable; the cost of living and the tuition fees are much lower on an average, compared to other continents.
+Also, China is very affordable; the cost of living and tuition fees are much lower on average, compared to other continents.

 Plus, the Chinese government is investing immensely in education to get more international recognition.
 Thus, you will get a chance to get the top education at a price you can afford.